13 Apps to Make Your Japan Trip Easier

 Smart Ex

-Most of the time it is not essential to book Shinkansen tickets in advance (this post explains a couple of times you might want to do so though) but if you do want to plan in advance, then this is the easiest way to buy tickets for the Tokaido Sanyo Shinkansen, which goes between Tokyo and Kyushu via popular stops like Nagoya, Kyoto, Osaka, Hiroshima.
+Most of the time it is not essential to book Shinkansen tickets in advance (this post explains a couple of times you might want to do so though).
+Still, suppose you do want to plan in advance.
+In that case, this is the easiest way to buy tickets for the Tokaido Sanyo Shinkansen, which goes between Tokyo and Kyushu via popular stops like Nagoya, Kyoto, Osaka, and Hiroshima.
 Sadly it doesn’t cover the others.

 It clearly shows you the complete price, you can pick your seat location, including those with oversized baggage space, and it delivers you a QR code that you can use to get directly on the train rather than queuing.